 Once a phone has little to no storage left it begins to run more slowly.
 Your camera won't save pictures, you won't be able to download, and you'll probably find that your email stops updating.
 These performance issues are pretty significant, which makes freeing up storage space a priority.
 Fortunately, we've found some low storage options for some of your favourite apps, letting you easily free up some of that space that you need.

-Facebook is one of the most popular apps out there, and if you've got an account, chances are that you have the official Facebook app on your phone.
+Facebook is one of the most popular apps out there, and if you've got an account, the chances are that you have the official Facebook app on your phone.
 In itself, Facebook isn't the biggest storage app on this list, coming in at about 69 MB.
 However, over time, Facebook bloats as it runs, often taking up well over 100 MB of storage space.

 Luckily, there's a great (and official) low storage version of the app.
 Facebook Lite comes in at just 5 MB and gives you everything you need to keep in touch with your timeline.
-Okay, there are some functionalities missing, but all the main ones are there, and Facebook Lite should be more than enough for when you're on the go.
+Okay, some functionalities are missing, but all the main ones are there, and Facebook Lite should be more than enough for when you're on the go.

-In addition, if you use the regular Facebook Messenger app (which uses 113 MB of space), you can download Messenger Lite, again an official app) which uses just 17 MB of storage.
+Also, if you use the regular Facebook Messenger app (which uses 113 MB of space), you can download Messenger Lite, again an official app) which uses just 17 MB of storage.

 Don't get us wrong, we love Chrome.
 It's one of the best browsers around when it comes to extensions, bookmarking, and all kinds of other stuff.
-But if you use Chrome on your PC you'll know that it's a storage hog, and as it turns out, it also eats up space on your phone.
-Though the app itself is only around 70 MB, due to caching and background running, Chrome can end up taking huge amounts of space (check your battery stats if you don't believe us, Chrome is usually the biggest battery drain on your phone after the operating system and screen).
+But if you use Chrome on your PC, you'll know that it's a storage hog, and as it turns out, it also eats up space on your phone.
+Though the app itself is only around 70 MB, due to caching and background running, Chrome can end up taking massive amounts of space (check your battery stats if you don't believe us, Chrome is usually the biggest battery drain on your phone after the operating system and screen).

 The best low storage alternative to Chrome is Opera Mini, which comes in at around 15 MB of storage.
 A full-featured browser, Opera Mini will let you do anything that Chrome can do.
-The only downside is that if you're a fan of cross-device syncing then you'll need to install Opera on your PC as well as your phone.
+The only downside is that if you're a fan of cross-device syncing, then you'll need to install Opera on your PC as well as your phone.

 The Google Alternatives